Updated on May 12th, 2022 by Aristofanis Papadatos

 Source: Bloomberg New Energy Finance

 As the above chart shows, the electric vehicle industry is only in the very early stages of its growth trajectory.
-It is likely to continue growing at a fast pace for decades and the sales of electric cars are likely to comprise 35% of all the new vehicles sales in 20 years from now.
+It is likely to continue growing at a fast pace for decades and the sales of electric cars are likely to comprise 35% of all the new vehicles sales by 2040.

 NIO is doing its best to enhance its production capacity in order to meet the growing demand for its vehicles.
-The company expects to boost its production capacity from 5,000 units in September to about 7,500 units by January-2021.
+The company is building a new plant in Hefei, about 300 miles west of Shanghai, which is expected to begin production later this year.
+NIO expects this plant to produce approximately 240,000 vehicles per year.

-NIO is on track to more than double its revenue this year, from $1.1 billion in 2019 to $2.4 billion this year.
+NIO is expected to grow its revenue by 65% this year, from $5.7 billion in 2021 to $9.4 billion.
 Even better, the company has ample room to keep growing its revenue at a breathtaking pace for many more years.
-Analysts agree on this view, as they expect NIO to triple its revenue over the next two years, from $2.4 billion to $7.2 billion in 2022.
+Analysts agree on this view, as they expect NIO to more than triple its revenue over the next three years, from $9.4 billion in 2022 to $29.8 billion in 2025.

-NIO has a gross margin of 13%, which is much lower than the gross margin of the largest player in the industry, Tesla (TSLA), which has a gross margin of 24%.
+NIO has a gross margin of 19%, which is much lower than the gross margin of the largest player in the industry, Tesla (TSLA), which has a gross margin of 27%.
 Tesla’s significantly higher margin can be attributed to the economies of scale that result from its much higher sales as well as regulatory credits.
-Therefore, NIO does not seem to have a meaningful competitive advantage over Tesla.
+NIO does not seem to have a meaningful competitive advantage over Tesla.

 Will NIO Ever Pay A Dividend?

 NIO spends a significant portion of its revenues on R&D expenses in order to continuously improve the technology of its models and thus become more competitive compared to its peers.
-In the most recent quarter, NIO spent 13% of its revenue on R&D expenses.
+In the last 12 months, NIO has spent 13% of its revenue on R&D expenses.

 NIO also spends a meaningful portion of its revenues on selling, general and administrative expenses.
-In the most recent quarter, NIO spent 16% of its revenue on these expenses.
-As a result, the company has not managed to make a profit yet while its free cash flows are negative.
+In the last 12 months, NIO has spent 19% of its revenue on these expenses.
+As a result, the company has not managed to make a profit yet while its free cash flows have remained negative every single year.
 It is thus evident that there are no funds available for the initiation of a dividend.

-Analysts expect ΝΙΟ to switch from a loss per share of -$0.56 this year to a marginal profit per share of $0.05 in 2022 and $0.20 in 2023.
+Analysts expect ΝΙΟ to switch from a loss per share of -$0.52 this year to a modest profit per share of $0.21 in 2024.
 However, investors should not expect a dividend from NIO even when it becomes profitable, at least as long as the company remains in high-growth mode.
 The company is growing its business at such a high rate that it makes much more sense to invest in the business instead of initiating a dividend.